 This entity carries out the day-to-day administrative activities required to implement and administer services in the Houston EMA according to the plan set forth by the Planning Council.
-Duties include: procuring services for PLWH/A consistent with Planning Council priorities and allocations, including all aspects of the RFP, review, award and contracting process with service providers; establishing intergovernmental agreements; ensuring services to women, infants, children and youth living with HIV with HIV disease; ensuring that Ryan White Part A funds are used to fill gaps; ensuring delivery of quality services; preparing and submitting Part A applications; assuring all services are in compliance with the HRSA Ryan White National Part A and Universal Monitoring Standards; limiting granteeRecipient administrative costs; limiting contractor administrative costs; monitoring with the Council to assess need, develop a Comprehensive Plan, coordinate with other Ryan White programs and services, and reallocate funds.
+Duties include: procuring services for PLWHA consistent with Planning Council priorities and allocations, including all aspects of the RFP, review, award and contracting process with service providers; establishing intergovernmental agreements; ensuring services to women, infants, children and youth living with HIV with HIV disease; ensuring that Ryan White Part A funds are used to fill gaps; ensuring delivery of quality services; preparing and submitting Part A applications; assuring all services are in compliance with the HRSA Ryan White National Part A and Universal Monitoring Standards; limiting granteeRecipient administrative costs; limiting contractor administrative costs; monitoring contracts; implementing Quality Management activities, advising the Council on HRSA mandates; and working with the Council to assess need, develop a Comprehensive Plan, coordinate with other Ryan White programs and services, and reallocate funds.
 According to HRSA, an employee of the granteeRecipient may serve as a co-chair to the Planning Council, provided the bylaws of the planning council permit or specify that arrangement.
 At the current time, Council bylaws do not permit such an arrangement.
 The Manager of RWGA reports to the Executive Director of the Harris County Public Health Services Department (HCPHS) or his/her designee.